-- Demonstrate accountability to patients, families, learners, professional colleagues and society by maintaining scientific, clinical and educational competence appropriate to one's role as a faculty member. - Provide, accept and respond appropriately to constructive feedback and evaluations, in order to provide high quality clinical care and educational excellence. - Recognize and respond appropriately to behavior by others that is disrespectful, disruptive or unprofessional. - Demonstrate sensitivity and respect for learners,' co-workers' and patients' ethnic, racial and cultural differences. - Demonstrate professionalism through appropriate dress, grooming and behavior. - Maintain appropriate confidentiality.
+- Demonstrate accountability to patients, families, learners, professional colleagues and society by maintaining scientific, clinical and educational competence appropriate to one's role as a faculty member. - Provide, accept and respond appropriately to constructive feedback and evaluations, in order to provide high quality clinical care and educational excellence. - Recognize and respond appropriately to behavior by others that is disrespectful, disruptive or unprofessional. - Demonstrate sensitivity and respect for learners,' co-workers' and patients' ethnic, racial and cultural differences. - Dress in professional attire that is clean, in good condition, and suitable for a professional setting. - Maintain appropriate confidentiality.